 Accept and except: "Accept" means to agree; "except" suggests exclusion.
 Example: I accepted all the applicants except Mr. Lee.

-Advice and advise: Advice is a suggestion; advise is the act of giving that suggestion.
+Advice and advise: "Advice" is a noun and is a suggestion; "advise" is a verb and is the act of giving that suggestion.
 Example: I advise all of my clients to get more sleep; most of them take this advice.

-Affect and effect: Affect is a verb that refers to the influence that something has on something else; effect is a noun that refers to a result.
+Affect and effect: "Affect" is a verb that refers to the influence that something has on something else; "effect" is a noun that refers to a result.
 Example: Did Vitamin C affect the patients?
-I’m curious if it had any effect.
+I am curious if it had any effect.

 Because: See Since and because.

 Casual and causal: "Casual" refers to something that is informal or unplanned.
 Example: They wore casual clothes for the party.
 "Causal" refers to the cause of something or to something that makes things happen.
 Example: The causal factor in the students’ declining energy was the absence of lunch.

 Causal: See Casual and causal.

 Cite, sight, and site: "Cite" means to refer to another source for a claim you make.
 Example: Make sure to cite the author of each source you discuss.
 "Sight" means the visual sense (what you can see).
 Example: Using sight as well as smell, the dog navigated the maze.
 "Site" means a location, as in a study site.
 Example: The researcher found the middle school to be a useful site for studying bullying behaviors.

 Complement and compliment: "Complement" suggests that one item helps complete another one; "compliment" is an act of praise.
 Example: I complimented Dustin on how his eyes complemented his complexion.